haruval/private-triage-agent/README.md

 cp .env.example .env      # fill in ANTHROPIC_API_KEY
 ```

-The key is optional: without it, drafts stay local and the queue sorts by
+If you don't put an API key in, drafts stay local and the queue sorts by
 escalation score instead.
 IMAP settings can be entered through the web UI's
-**Connect IMAP** form, which writes them to `.env`.
+**Connect IMAP** menu, which writes them to `.env`.

 After that one-time setup, start the whole app with: